scallyw4g/bonsai/readme.md

 # Quickstart

-Grab pre-built binaries & assets from the [Latest Releases](../../releases/latest) for your platform of choice (as long as it's Windows or Linux ;)
+Grab pre-built binaries & assets from the [Latest Releases](../../releases/latest) for your platform of your choice (as long as your platform of choice is Windows or Linux) ;)

 ## Build from Source